waynebloss/gel/Readme.md

 *Currently only an early, alpha grade, Windows protoype built with .NET 3.5 and WinForms exists.*

+See [win/gel.exe/Readme.md](win/gel.exe/Readme.md) for notes on running the prototype.

 ## Introduction

 Gel.js (or just Gel) is meant to provide a quick and easy way to create software using Javascript and native software components.